ShaneGervais/UV-Spectroscopy-lab/README.md

 # UV-Spectroscopy-lab
+Analysis of our UV data of Acetone (C3H6O) in solution with:
+- Water
+- Ethane
+- Hexane

-Analysis of our UV data of Acetone in Water, Ethane and Hexane.
-Calculating the peak wavelengths for each solution, excitation energies, hydrogen bonding energies, concentrations, energy per mol of acetone in each solution and their molar extinction coefficients.
+We are looking to calculate the peak wavelengths for each solution, excitation energies, hydrogen bonding energies, concentrations, energy per mol of acetone in each solution and their molar extinction coefficients.